Knowledge is limited... imagination embraces the entire world.

 - Prix Ars Electronica Collide@CERN Residency

-The Collide@CERN prize – an open call to artists working in different art forms – will be awarded annually in two strands (Collide@CERN Geneva and Prix Ars Electronica Collide@CERN) until 2013.
+The Collide@CERN prize – an open call to artists working in different art forms to win a fully funded residency – will be awarded annually in two strands (Collide@CERN Geneva and Prix Ars Electronica Collide@CERN) until 2013.
 It comprises prize money and a residency grant for up to 3 months at CERN.

 The winning artists will interact and engage with CERN scientists in order to take their artistic work to new creative dimensions.

-The awards are made following two annual international open calls and the jury comprises the cultural partners as well as representatives from Arts@CERN.
+The awards are made following two annual international open calls and the jury comprises the cultural partners as well as representatives from Arts@CERN, including scientists.